BraneShop/BraneShop.github.io/src/posts/2019-06-09-Ruth-joins-Braneshop-and-Workshop-Launch.md

 author: Ruth Pearson
 image: /images/ruth-whiteboard.jpg
 imageDescription: Me (Ruth!) teaching neural networks at the <a href="http://womeninai.com.au">Women in AI</a> leadership course in Brisbane, 2019.
+preview: Ruth joins the Braneshop team, introduces our new workshops!
 ---

 Hello friends!